Resident Evil 2 (2019 video game): Sales

 Three million copies of Resident Evil 2 were shipped in its first week of release and four million in its first month, with more than one million on Windows.
 It became Capcom's second biggest launch on Steam after Monster Hunter: World from 2018.
 Resident Evil 2 debuted at number two on the Japanese charts with 252,848 retail sales, after Kingdom Hearts III.
 As of March, it was among the top 20 bestselling video games in Japan with more than 352,000 sold copies.
-Resident Evil 2 also topped the UK charts, becoming Capcom's biggest UK launch since Resident Evil 7: Biohazard (2017) in physical retail sales, and was the UK's best-selling game in January 2019, despite being available for only two days.
-By December 2019, the game had sold over 5.8 million copies, overtaking the sales of the original Resident Evil 2.
-It had sold over 10 million copies by July 2022, and 13.9 million copies by March 2024.
+Resident Evil 2 also topped the UK charts, becoming Capcom's biggest UK launch since Resident Evil 7: Biohazard (2017) in physical retail sales.
+It was the UK's best-selling game in January 2019, despite being available for only two days.

+By December 2019, Resident Evil 2 had sold over 5.8 million copies, overtaking the sales of the original.
+It had sold more than 10 million copies by July 2022, and 13.9 million copies by March 2024.
 By April 2025, it had sold 15.8 million copies.
+In July 2026, it became the highest-selling Resident Evil game at 19.75 million copies, ahead of Resident Evil 5 (2009).'in September 2026 sold over 20 million copies.